molily/molily.de/_posts/2019-02-03-testing-angular.md

 };
 ```

-This type declaration ensures that the fake looks like the original.
-It prevents the fake to get out of sync with the original.

 When the original `CounterService` changes its public API, the dependent `ServiceCounterComponent` needs to be adapted.
 Likewise, `fakeCounterService`, the fake implementation of `CounterService`, needs to reflect the change.
 The type declaration reminds you to update the fake.
+It prevents the fake to get out of sync with the original.

 `ServiceCounterComponent` calls all existing public `CounterService` methods, so we have added them to the fake.
 If the code under test does not use the full API, the fake does not need to replicate the full API either.
-Only declarer those methods and properties the code under test actually uses.
+Only declare those methods and properties the code under test actually uses.

 For example, if the code under test only calls `getCount`, just provide this method.
 Make sure to add a type declaration that picks the method from the original type: